Welcome to Yingtao’s Homepage!

 Domain Interest

-Health, Science (scientific basis for health).
+AI for Health, AI for Science (scientific basis for health).

 Statement